 South Sudan is in the grip of a food crisis that threatens millions of lives.
 The combination of persistent conflict and economic instability in the country has left millions of people without sufficient food supplies and it is estimated that 4.9 million people are food insecure.

 Across much of the country, household access to food and cash income has declined as conflict has disrupted planting, harvesting, and other livelihood activities.
 This has severely affected the economy with 800% inflation pushing the price of staple foods out of the reach of many.

-Almost two million people are internally displaced in South Sudan and the resurgence of conflict in July 2016, has caused over 450,000 people to flee the country, exacerbating the food insecurity and bringing the total number of refugees to 1.3 million.
+Almost two million people are internally displaced as a result of South Sudan's crisis and the resurgence of conflict in July 2016, has caused over 450,000 people to flee the country, exacerbating the food insecurity and bringing the total number of refugees to 1.3 million.

 Commenting on the situation, Concern’s Regional Director for the Horn of Africa, Feargal O’Connell, who, until recently, was the aid agency’s Country Director in South Sudan, said: